stewchan/first-github-assn/README.md

 # Welcome to our GitHub classroom!

-Edit this file by clicking the 'pen' symbol to the right.
+Do the following to Complete this assignment:

-Then answer in the space below each question:
+1. Begin editing this file by clicking the 'pen' symbol to the right.

-1. First name
+2. Enter your First Name:

-2. Last name
+3. Enter your favourite animal:

-3. Favourite animal
+4. Now click the green 'commit changes' button at the bottom.

-Now click the green 'commit changes' button at the bottom.
+5. Done!